Ggagamu/quiZard/README.md

 # quiZard

-quiZard is a portmateau od quiz and wizard.
+quiZard is a portmateau of quiz and wizard.

 This is a Flask-based quiz application where users can take quizzes, and answers are stored and managed in a SQLite database.
 The app features user authentication and a responsive design with a red, black, yellow, and white color scheme, along with simple animations.

 ## Features